 Whether you want to move away from your current provider or you’re setting up a new business and have never had an accountant before, it’s not a decision that can be rushed into – not if you want to get the most out of having one.

 Accountants do more than just filing taxes; a good quality accountant will be able to find ways to help you grow your business, minimise tax liabilities and make sure that you remain as profitable as you can be.

 Each company’s accountancy needs are unique and it’s vital that you identify what these needs are.
-Touch’s sister company Just Accountants can help with all this and more, by having a quick and free consultation with you to find out enough about your business and your requirements to match you with an accountant they believe will be a good fit.
+We can help with all this, and more, by having a quick and free consultation with you to find out enough about your business and your requirements to match you with an accountant they believe will be a good fit.

 Below are some of the main services that an accountant can offer that you may consider when deciding your criteria.

 As the current turnover threshold for an audit to take place is £6.5 million, limited liability partnerships and other companies that meet this mark will at some point require an audit to take place.
 It is important to have a qualified accountant that can offer independent, impartial advice on the auditing process.

 Value added tax is tax due to HMRC on sales of goods and services rendered.
 Any business with an annual turnover in excess of £82,000 must register for VAT and report (and pay, if applicable) it quarterly to HMRC.